hasan-hm1/playing_with_TSP/README.md

-## Comparison of several algorithms for solving the travelling salesman problem
+## Comparison of several algorithms for solving the Travelling Salesman Problem

 _(graduation project)_